-When you’re on the road and need a convenient, free place to park and get some sleep, Walmart RV parking may be for you.
+Walmart RV parking may be for you if you’re on the road and need a convenient and free place to park and get some sleep.
 It’s certainly not scenic, and you won’t have any of the amenities you’re used to at RV parks or campgrounds.
 But in a pinch, it can be an excellent option for a quick overnight stay that won’t cost you a dime.

-Let’s take a look at some key things that will make your first Walmart RV parking experience run smoothly.
+Let’s take a look at some key dos and don’ts that will make your first Walmart RV parking experience run smoothly.

 Walmart RV Parking: Free Overnight Parking at Walmart